-The Applicant requested dimethyl ether be permitted as an extraction solvent processing aid to treat all dairy ingredients and dairy products.
-FSANZ concluded that there were no reasons to restrict the foods further than as requested.
+The Applicant requested dimethyl ether be permitted as an extraction solvent processing aid to treat all foods except dairy ingredients and products.
+FSANZ concluded that there were no reasons to restrict the foods further than those requested.

 6.2 Residue limits for treated food